Castra of Jac

 The Castra of Jac was a fort made of earth in the Roman province of Dacia.
 It was erected in the 2nd century AD.
 Not far from the fort, the remains of a previous fortification (built in the 1st century BC) and of a Roman watchtower were unearthed.
 The fort and the watchtower were abandoned in the 3rd century.
 Traces of the castra can be identified on Citera Hill in Jac (commune Creaca, Romania).
+The fort was manned by a Palmyran numerus with a detachment of horse-archers.